1–2 spots available for Q2 · Claim yours

 4. Your options: full-time CTO, fractional CTO, or VP of Engineering

-5. How to decide what's right for your stage
+5. How to decide what fits your stage

 Who this checklist is for

-This article is for non-technical startup founders, typically at the seed or Series A stage, who have a working product but no senior technical leader on the team.
-You might have one or two developers, maybe a small outsourced team, and you're starting to feel the cracks.
+This article is for non-technical startup founders, usually at the seed or Series A stage, with a working product but no senior technical leader on the team.
+You might have one or two developers, perhaps a small outsourced team, and you are starting to feel cracks you cannot quite name.

 Not every startup needs a CTO from day one.
-But there's a specific inflection point where the absence of technical leadership starts costing you real money, real time, and real opportunities.
-The checklist below will help you figure out if you've hit that point.
+There is a specific inflection point, though, where the absence of technical leadership starts costing real money, real time, and real opportunities.
+The checklist below helps you find that point.

 The 9 warning signs